cucumber/cucumber-jvm/datatable/README.md

 ### Transformation in detail.

-As described earlier there are four primitive table types.
-These can be used to transform a table into a list of lists, a list of maps, a map a list or a single object.
+As described earlier, there are four primitive table types.
+These can be used to transform a table into a list of lists, a list of maps, a map of string to lists, or a single object.
 These transformations follow a number of simple algorithms.

 **TableCellTransformer => list of lists of objects**

-1. Determine the type the object.
+1. Determine the type of the object.
-2. If no type could be determined assume it to be string.
+2. If no type could be determined, assume it to be string.
 3. Lookup the TableCellTransformer for that type.
 4. Apply the transformer to each cell.